Preparing for Integration

 When an email address can't be provided via integration, alternatives for patient registration do exist

 Is confirming what patient data to send.
 Typically one of the best clinical reasons and most impactful from a patient engagement perspective is to provide patients with their test results.
 Providing patients with their pathology data has been shown to save clinical time and improve patient satisfaction: appointments, phone calls and emails can be avoided when the patient can get their test results in their PKB record.

 Sending appointments to PKB can generate cash savings by avoiding sending appointment letters.
 Closely followed by the sending of documents such as discharge letters and letters summarising what happened in clinic, as this generates clinical improvements and increases safety because the patient and all their providers see the latest information about the patient.

 We are often asked for guidance on how long an integration may take and what development capacity is needed.
 Whilst it is difficult to generalise as all customers have their own specific considerations, we hope the below provides some help:

 The integration work is about 1 full-time equivalent (FTE) month of work for each integration stream.
 This includes aspects such as opening network firewalls to connect to PKB's servers; sending data in HL7 format; testing on the PKB test server and then the PKB production server; clinical sign-off on the appearance of the test messages.

 Dedicating time to the integration is much more efficient than working part-time along with other tasks.
-In other words customers have found they can complete within one month if focusing full-time, but typically take much more than four months if they only dedicated 1/4 time.
-We were surprised to discover this but now know it is important to highlight to customers.
-There are several reasons for such delays, including integration specialists forgetting what they learned if there is too long a gap between calls, or staff moving jobs during a lengthy integration period requiring retraining.
+Customers have found they can complete within one month if focusing full-time, but typically take much more than four months if they only dedicated 1/4 time.
+We were surprised to discover this but now know it is important to highlight.
+There are several reasons for such delays, integration specialists forgetting what they learned, too long a gap between calls, staff moving jobs and retraining requirement